 - 1. The risks associated with service and commercial investments should be proportionate to their financial capacity i.e. those plausible losses could be absorbed in budgets or reserves without unmanageable detriment to local services. - 2.
 An authority must not borrow to invest for the primary purpose of commercial return. - 3.
 It is not prudent for local authorities to make any investment or spending decision that will increase the CFR, and so may lead to new borrowing, unless directly and primarily related to the functions of the authority, and where any commercial returns are either related to the financial viability of the project in question or otherwise incidental to the primary purpose. - 4.
 An annual review should be conducted to evaluate whether commercial investments should be sold to release funds to finance new capital expenditure or refinance maturing debt. - 5.
-A prudential indicator is required for the net income from commercial and service investments as a proportion of the net revenue stream. - 6.
 Create new Investment Management Practices to manage risks associated with non-treasury investments, (similar to the current Treasury Management Practices).